crusso/shield/README.md

 * html input-validation
 * token exchange.
 * privacy-oriented design (we record way to much but that was the spec).
+* Escrow to avoid overspend by user (user can make more requests than he can afford)

 # Generic DFX project description